atlesn/rrr/examples/http/http_push_mqtt.md

 ## Configuration

 The configuration uses the **httpserver**, **mqttclient** and **perl5** modules.
-The Perl5 program receives requests from the HTTP server, but does not generate any responses until it receives some data from the MQTT client.
+A Perl5 program receives requests from the HTTP server, but does not generate any responses until it receives some data from an MQTT client.
 A handle is used to distinguish the clients (push receivers) from each other and the clients receives only messages addressed to their handle.